 - Third Party mailing company (name and address only) – (Docmail) for vaccination campaigns

-- GP Practices in the Primary Care Network – Sovereign Health Network
+- GP Practices in the Primary Care Network – Sovereign Health Network (working as Sovereign Health Partnership)

 - Care and Health Information Exchange (Formerly known as Hampshire Health Record)